A2Amir/Traditional-Object-Detection/README.md

 This general approach is known as template matching.
 My known image is the template and I try to match it with regions of the test image.
 Template matching does work in limited circumstances but isn't very helpful for my case.

-To figure out when template matching works and when it doesn't, let's play around with the OpenCV cv2.matchTemplate() function!
-In [the bounding boxes exercise](https://github.com/A2Amir/Object-Detection/blob/master/code/TemplateMatchingEcercise.ipynb), I found six cars in the image above.
+To figure out when template matching works and when it doesn't, I am going to play around with the OpenCV cv2.matchTemplate() function!
+In [the bounding boxes exercise](https://github.com/A2Amir/Object-Detection/blob/master/code/BoundingBoxesExercise.ipynb), I found six cars in the image above.
 This time, I am going to play the opposite game.
 Assuming I know these six cars are what I am looking for, I can use them as templates and search the image for matches.

 <p align="right">
  <img src="./img/4.png" width="600" height="300" />
  </p>

-As seen in [the Template Matching code](https://github.com/A2Amir/Object-Detection/blob/master/code/TemplateMatchingEcercise.ipynb) with template matching we can only find very close matches, and changes in size or orientation of a car make it impossible to match with a template.
+As seen in [the Template Matching code](https://github.com/A2Amir/Object-Detection/blob/master/code/TemplateMatchingExercise.ipynb) with template matching we can only find very close matches, and changes in size or orientation of a car make it impossible to match with a template.

 # 5. Color Histogram Features